jundalisay/superb/content/en/research/einstein/relativity/section-15.md

-Special Relativity has rendered the Maxwell-Lorentz theory so plausible.<!-- , that the latter would have been generally accepted by physicists even if experiment had decided less unequivocally in its favour. --> I modified Classical mechanics to make it compatible with my <!--  needed to be modified before it could come into line with the demands of the --> Special Relativity. <span style="color=  red">This modification affects only the laws for rapid motions, where the velocities of matter `v` are near the velocity of light</span>.
+Special Relativity has rendered the Maxwell-Lorentz theory so plausible.<!-- , that the latter would have been generally accepted by physicists even if experiment had decided less unequivocally in its favour. --> I modified Classical mechanics to make it compatible with my <!--  needed to be modified before it could come into line with the demands of the --> Special Relativity. {{< c v="red" >}} This modification affects only the laws for rapid motions, where the velocities of matter `v` are near the velocity of light. {{< /c >}}

 Examples are the motions of electrons and ions.
 For slower motions*, the variations from the laws of classical mechanics are too small to be evident.
 We shall consider the motion of stars later in General Relativity.